Academic institutions in Germany

-Which academic institutions do exist in Germany and how do they differ from each other?
+Types of universities in Germany and how they differ

 Are you struggling with recruitment of young talents in Germany?
 Competition for highly skilled professionals in Germany has increased over the last years.
 Especially international companies often struggle with understanding the job market and how to gain access to young talents.
 Germany offers many excellent academic institutions where your potential next hire is probably studying right now.
 However, the education system has it’s peculiarities and it is crucial to understand the academic landscape in order to identify recruitment channels and stay ahead of competitors in terms of recruitment.